 May 2017 marks the end of my first year as officially ‘self-employed’.

-I’ve been tattoo writing since 2014 but for the first couple of years this was always alongside a full-time job.
+I’ve been tattoo writing since 2014 but this has always been alongside a full-time job.
 Since 2008 I’ve worked in arts marketing and PR here in the UK and worked in roles for a variety of different theatres and events venues up and down the country.

 In May 2016 I made the decision to go self-employed.
 In the last 12 months I’ve worked from my home-office in Warwickshire on a variety of different marketing and digital projects, whilst at the same time running this blog and writing for other tattoo magazines and non-tattoo publications.